Our Governors and their roles

 Hello, I am a new co-opted governor and am enjoying learning about Summerlea.
 I have lived in Rustington with my husband, Keith, since 1976, a few years before our two children were born.
 Up to that time, I had been a Secondary English teacher for six years for East Sussex and Oxforshire Local Authority (LA).
 I came to West Sussex to take up post as Head of English at the newly built Angmering School.
 Subsequently I have taught in several secondary schools, Northbrook College and Ford Prison.
 My last school post was on the Senior Management Team at The Regis School (then known as B.R.C.C.) where I was very proud to work for thirteen years.
 I then moved into the English Advisory Team for West Sussex LA and spent ten years developing English, Literacy across the Curriculum and Assessment before becoming an Independent Consultant for a few years.
 My passion is learning and language and the introduction of people to literature.
 It is through that ‘secondary world’ of literature that much growth happens, especially in childhood, allowing people to enjoy and experience so much that helps them to understand themselves and others.
 I completed two accredited counselling courses when I first retired and contribute in a variety of ways to the life of our local church, St Peter and St Paul, Rustington.
 The centre of my attention in the last eight years has been on my five grandchildren from one to eight years old who live in Brighton and Hove.
 So my excitement about learning has come full circle as I watch them move through childhood and into schools.
 When I was offered the role of governor, I accepted it so I could support a team that is so committed to children and learning.
 I look forward to getting to know the school better and learning how I can serve the staff at Summerlea and the children and families in this area.
 Please say hello if you see me so that I can learn names as quickly as possible.

 My name is Kim Horner and you recently elected me as a Parent Governor.
 Thank you!
 This is my first time as a Governor, and I am already enjoying the insight into behind the scenes of Summerlea!
-Everyone truly is hard working and dedicated to maintaining Summerlea as the superb school that it is – the recent Ofsted report clearly recognised this.
+Everyone truly is hard working and dedicated to maintaining Summerlea as the superb school that it is.
 I am particularly keen on encouraging the children’s development as individuals, as well as striving for educational success.

 Mrs Caroline Murley

 My name is Caroline Murley and I am the new Parent Governor.
 I moved to Littlehampton 16 years ago when I finished university.
-I have 2 boys - Daniel, who is in Year 3 and Joshua, who has just started in Reception.
+I have 2 boys - Daniel, who is in Year 5 and Joshua, who is in Year 2.
 Both are extremely happy at Summerlea and are thriving.
 I am mainly a stay at home mum, which I passionately love, but I work on Thursdays when I teach.
 I cover PPA in Year 6 and am supporting the Year 5 teachers with overhauling their curriculum.
 I also mentor a newly qualified teacher, all of these roles I am really enjoying.
 I have loved being involved in school life again over the past few years.
 My husband also works in a school so, as you can probably imagine, our conversations over dinner are ‘riveting’!

 I am a keen baker and love anything crafty or creative.
 And, when I get the chance, I love reading.
 Whatever the weather I love to be at the beach as I am still finding being this close to the sea a real novelty.